 The only buoys you are permitted to moor to are mooring buoys.
 Mooring buoys are white with a blue horizontal stripe.
+Check with local authorities before deploying a permanent mooring bouy.
 Mooring to a navigation buoy, regulatory markers or lateral markers is illegal.